free-samples/tdd-box/README.md

 bundle exec kitchen converge
 ```

-This should run the commands defined in the cookbook.
+This should run the commands defined in the cookbook within the instance.
 In this particular cookbook, nginx should be installed, enabled and started.

 We have some tests defined in our cookbook.
-Once the vm or container has been created and converged, we should now run our tests:
+Once the instance has been created and converged, we should now run our tests:

 ```
 bundle exec kitchen verify
 ```

-This will run inspec (https://www.inspec.io/) tests agains our vm or container.
+This will run inspec (https://www.inspec.io/) tests agains our instance.

-Once our tests have passed, we should destroy our vm or container
+Once our tests have passed, we should destroy our instance

 ```
 bundle exec kitchen destroy